Nnouka/java_reflection_example/README.md

 Process finished with exit code 0
 ```

-Hope this gives you one reason to dive deep into advanced java and learn more.
+Hope this gives you one reason to dive deep into advanced java and learn more about reflections.

 Next We will be adding annotations to specify column names from the POJOs